-Rays rally past Red Sox for 7-4 win
+Cardinals beat Diamondbacks 9-7 for 6th straight win

 ST. PETERSBURG, Fla.
-(AP) — Ji-Man Choi, Brandon Lowe and Willy Adames homered during Tampa Bay’s six-run fourth inning, and the Rays moved into sole possession of the second AL wild card by rallying for a 7-4 victory over the Boston Red Sox on Monday night.
+(AP) — Ji-Man Choi, Brandon Lowe and Willy Adames homered during Tampa Bay’s six-run fourth inning, and the Rays moved into sole possession of the second AL wild card.

 The Rays hold a half-game lead over Cleveland, which had the day off.

 Boston slugger J.D.
 Martinez drove in a run to become the ninth player in franchise history to have at least 35 homers and 100 RBIs in multiple seasons.
-The list also includes David Ortiz, Jim Rice, Carl Yastrzemski and Ted Williams.

 Colin Poche, the ninth Tampa Bay pitcher, struck out Christian Vazquez and Xander Bogaerts with two on in the ninth for his second save.
 Austin Pruitt (3-0) worked one inning.